rpmuller/ePubs/WP1.md

 otherwise evident, that Plato himself was influenced by the doctrines of Parmenides.
-The south Italian and Sicilian philosophers were more inclined to mysticism and religion than those of Ionia, who were on the whole scientific and sceptical in their tendencies.
+The south Italian and Sicilian philosophers were more inclined to mysticism and religion than those of Ionia, who were on the whole scientific and skeptical in their tendencies.
 But mathematics, under the influence of Pythagoras, flourished more in Magna Graecia than in Ionia; mathematics at that time, however, was entangled with mysticism.
 Parmenides was influenced by Pythagoras, but